stfwi/mqttrack/readme.md

       └── power
   ```

-Data format in looks as in e.g. `plug2/power`:
+The data format looks as in e.g. `plug2/power`:

   ```csv
   1750280696.01,159